Food and drink in Birmingham

-As with any large town or city, food and drink has played an important role in the commerce and culture of Birmingham, England.
+As with any large town or city, food and drink has played an important role in the commerce and culture of Birmingham, West Midlands, England.

 Local dishes

-In the late 18th century poor harvests in England resulted in high food prices and the resultant opening of soup kitchens to provide cheap, nourishing food for the poor.
-In 1793, the inventor and industrialist Matthew Boulton noted a recipe in one of his notebooks for a soup was which intended to be sold for a penny a quart.
-The food was a hearty broth made up of stewed beef and vegetables served with a slice of bread.
-In 2014, Glynn Purnell recreated the dish as a fine dining course and served it at his restaurant "Purnell's".
+In the late 18th century, poor harvests in England resulted in high food prices and the opening of soup kitchens to provide cheap, nourishing food for the poor.
+In 1793, the inventor and industrialist Matthew Boulton noted a recipe in one of his notebooks for a soup that was intended to be sold for a penny a quart.
+The food was a hearty broth of stewed beef and vegetables, served with a slice of bread.
+In 2014, Glynn Purnell recreated the dish as a fine-dining course and served it at his restaurant, "Purnell's".
 The original one consisted of beef, vegetables, and a slice of bread.

-A dish titled "Brummie bacon cakes" is said to also be a dish local to Birmingham – it consists of a mixture of flour, salt, and butter or margarine, with chopped bacon and cheese added to it.
-With the addition of Worcestershire sauce, ketchup and milk, the mixture is made into a dough and sliced into wedges which are then baked with cheese sprinkled over them.
+A dish titled "Brummie bacon cakes" is also said to be a dish local to Birmingham – It consists of a mixture of flour, salt, and butter or margarine, with chopped bacon and cheese added to it.
+With the addition of Worcestershire sauce, ketchup, and milk, the mixture is made into a dough and sliced into wedges, which are then baked with cheese sprinkled over them.

-Dishes identified with the neighbouring Black Country are also traditionally popular in Birmingham, including faggots and peas and, in the past, groaty pudding made with beef, leeks, onions and oat groats.
+Dishes that identify with the neighbouring Black Country are also traditionally popular in Birmingham.
+This includes faggots and peas and, in the past, groaty pudding made with beef, leeks, onions, and oat groats.

-The dish which originated in Kashmiri restaurants in Birmingham in the 1970s – the Balti – should also be considered as a local dish (see below).
+The dish, which originated in Kashmiri restaurants in Birmingham in the 1970s – the Balti – should also be considered as a local dish (see below).